RussellJQA/eberean-bible-word-frequency/README.md

 				</ul></li>
 			</ul>
 		</li>
-		<li>Weighted Freq: The weighted relative frequency of that word in this chapter:<br>
+		<li>Weighted Freq: The weighted relative frequency of that word in this chapter:
 			<ul>
 				<li>the sum of:</li>
 				<li><ul>